 About Olson Kundig

-In business since 1966, Olson Kundig is a full-service design firm adept at a versatile array of architecture challenges.
+Founded in 1966, Olson Kundig is a full-service design firm adept at a versatile array of architecture challenges.
 It has left its mark on museums and exhibition spaces, hospitality projects, residences, mixed-use commercial, places of worship, and landscape design.
-Led by five owners, Jim Olson, Tom Kundig, Kirsten R. Murray, Alan Maskin, and Kevin Kudo-King, the firm is composed of over 175 professionals with its base located in the Pioneer Square neighborhood.
-In 2014 the firm opened a space in New York in order to better serve its expanding portfolio of East Coast and international clients.
+Led by five owners—Jim Olson, Tom Kundig, Kirsten R. Murray, Alan Maskin, and Kevin Kudo-King—the firm is composed of over 175 professionals with its base located in the Pioneer Square neighborhood.
 The firm’s work and designers have been recognized with the National AIA Architecture Firm Award, the Seattle Medal of Honor, the National Design Award from the Smithsonian Cooper-Hewitt, and the Academy Award in Architecture from the American Academy of Arts and Letters.
-In 2012, Olson and Kundig were inducted into the Interior Design Hall of Fame and named one of the Top Ten Most Innovative Companies in Architecture by Fast Company.
+In 2012, Jim Olson and Tom Kundig were inducted into the Interior Design Hall of Fame and the firm has been named one of the Top Ten Most Innovative Companies in Architecture by Fast Company four times.
 The firm also has its own landscape design studio, which provides in-house design services and dedicates itself to crafting and artfully integrating nature into specific spaces, making its projects highly personalized.